Amanda (software)

 The Advanced Maryland Automatic Network Disk Archiver (Amanda) is an open source computer archiving tool that is able to back up data residing on multiple computers on a network.
 It uses a client–server model, where the server contacts each client to perform a backup at a scheduled time.

 Amanda was initially developed at the University of Maryland and is released under a BSD-style license.
 Amanda is available both as a free community edition and fully supported enterprise edition.
 Amanda runs on almost any Unix or Unix-like systems.
 Amanda supports Windows systems using Samba or a native Win32 client with support for open files.

 Amanda supports both tape-based and disk-based backup, and provides some useful functionality not available in other backup products.
 Amanda supports tape-spanning i.e. if a backup set does not fit in one tape, it will be split into multiple tapes.

-Enterprise edition

-A commercial version of Amanda was developed by the company Zmanda.
-It includes a management graphical user interface (GUI) and other features such as scheduler, plugin framework, and an optional cloud backup service support.
-The cloud backup option uses the Amazon S3 service from Amazon Web Services as the cloud storage provider and enables safe offsite storage of the Amanda backup data.
-The plugin framework allows for application-specific backups and is used by Amanda Enterprise to support applications such as Oracle database, Samba network share, NDMP, etc. Amanda Enterprise also supports image-level backup of live virtual machine running on VMware infrastructure.